7 Healing Practices

 Join BCCT and you’ll be granted access to Commonweal’s Cancer-Fighting Kitchen course free of charge.
 CFK is a comprehensive course including detailed information and delicious recipes, along with culinary skills and techniques that will support a nourishing experience during treatment and recovery.

-Read more about these practices and approaches on these pages:
+Read more about the 7 Healing Practices and approaches on these pages:

 - Eating Well